liferay/liferay-blade-samples/gradle/extensions/http-servlet/README.markdown

 6. Sign in to Liferay as Administrator
 7. Navigate to Control Panel -> Configuration -> Server Administration -> Log Levels -> Add Category
 8. Configure ```com.liferay.blade.samples.httpservlet.BladeHttpServlet``` and the log level to ```INFO```
-9. Access to ```http://localhost:8080/o/blade/httpservlet``` You'll see error page (no actual implementations have existed yet) and info log on your console.
+9. Access to ```http://localhost:8080/o/blade/httpservlet``` You'll see "Hello World" and info log on your console.